Individual Privacy Accounting via a Renyi Filter: Private gradient descent with individual privacy accounting

+As proof of concept, we compare the performance of private gradient descent (Algorithm \ref{alg:private-gd}) and its generalization with filtering (Algorithm \ref{alg:filtered-gd}) by training a convolutional neural network on MNIST \cite{lecun2010mnist}.
+We use the default architecture from the MNIST example of the PyTorch Opacus library \cite{Opacus}.

-We also remark that, in practice, it is more common to use private SGD, rather than batch gradient descent.
-However, with individual privacy accounting, random subsampling of points would require computing gradients for \emph{all} points at every step anyway (given that there is positive probability of every point participating at any step).
-As a result, running SGD would be no less computationally expensive.
-Nevertheless, gradient descent requires fewer steps and we observe that it achieves a better privacy-utility tradeoff, so it should be the preferred choice whenever computationally feasible.
+We remark that, in practice, it is more common to use private SGD, rather than batch GD.
+While in principle it is possible to compute individual privacy parameters for SGD, random subsampling of points requires computing gradients for \emph{all} points at every step to observe gains from individual accounting.
+As a result, SGD is no less computationally expensive than batch GD in the context of individual accounting.
+Nevertheless, GD requires fewer steps and---importantly--- we observe that it achieves a significantly better privacy-utility tradeoff.
+For example, using the same architecture, the Opacus library reports accuracy $(94.63\% \pm 0.34\%)$ for $\epsilon = 1.16$ and $\delta = 10^{-5}$, which is almost the same accuracy we obtain with $\epsilon = 0.5$ and $\delta = 10^{-5}$ (see table below).
+Recent large-scale experiments on differentially private training of language models \cite{anil2021large} similarly point to larger batches leading to higher utility, and we believe this phenomenon likely holds in many other settings and is worth further exploration.

-We compare the performance of private gradient descent (Algorithm \ref{alg:private-gd}) and its generalization with filtering (Algorithm \ref{alg:filtered-gd}) in two settings; one, in which we train a non-convex deep learning model on MNIST \cite{lecun2010mnist}, and another where we train a logistic regression classifier on the Adult dataset \cite{ucidatarepo}.
 All reported average accuracies and deviations are estimated over 10 trials.
-In both cases, we fix target differential privacy parameters $(\epsilon,\delta)$, and evaluate the test accuracy.
+We fix the target differential privacy parameters $(\epsilon,\delta)$, and evaluate the test accuracy.
 We set $\delta=10^{-5}$, and vary the value of $\epsilon$.
-For every $\epsilon$, all algorithm hyperparameters are first tuned to achieve high test accuracy with private gradient descent.
+In the first set of evaluations, for every $\epsilon$ we tune all algorithm hyperparameters to achieve high test accuracy with private gradient descent.
 For private gradient descent with filtering, to make the comparison as clear as possible, we adopt the same hyperparameters.
-In addition, we tune $k_{\max}$ on a separate and independent set of runs of our experiments.
+After $\bnorm/C^2$ steps, we query the training accuracy a fixed number of times in intervals of 5 steps and stop adaptively, when the training accuracy is observed to be the highest.
+We provide the specifics of the stopping rule and other experimental details in the Appendix.